shrinerb/shrine/README.md

 Shrine doesn't accept multiple files on single a attachment attribute, but you can instead attach each file to a separate database record, which is a much more flexible solution.
-One way is to send all files at once, and then in the router/controller map them to separate database records.

-Another way is to use [direct uploads] to upload each file separately, and then send their information though the form as nested attributes for the parent record.
+The best way is to [directly upload][direct uploads] selected files, and then send the data of uploaded files as nested attributes for associated records.
+Alternatively you can send all selected files at once, and then transform them into nested association attributes in the controller.

 ## Uploader